 - Buy directly within the chatbot

 - Cart abandonment

-It is possible to do A/B testing in Chatfuel, but not in the free pricing package.
-So you need to upgrade to a “Pro” package if you want to unlock this feature.
+It is possible to do A/B testing in Chatfuel, but it is not in the free plan.
+So you need to upgrade to a “Pro” plan if you want to unlock this feature.

 - A/B Testing

-Chatfuel provides 83 templates, which include free and paid templates.
-Furthermore, they provide tutorials on how to make chatbots on their website, have proper documentation and good customer support.
+Chatfuel provides tutorials on how to make chatbots on their website, have proper documentation and good customer support.

 - Customer support

 To my opinion, Chatfuel provides a really good chatbot software for a fair price.
-It has a structured interface, a lot of chatbot elements, possibilities to send messages to certain user segments, many integrations and marketing possibilities and really good analytics.
+It has a structured interface, a lot of chatbot elements, possibilities to send messages to certain user segments, many integrations, various marketing possibilities and really great analytics.

 The most important disadvantage of Chatfuel is that it is only possible to make a chatbot for Facebook Messenger.
 When you want your chatbot on multiple platforms, Chatfuel is not the right software for you.
 Also, if you want to extend to another platform later in the process, not possible (a good thing to bear in mind!).

 Chatfuel is still extremely good software to build your chatbot with and is one of the best chatbot software platforms out there.